Comparisons11 min read

 Hypotenuse AI Pricing (2026)

-There's a 7-day free trial with no credit card required — which I appreciate more than I can say, because nothing's worse than getting charged while you're still figuring out if a tool works for you.
-The Individual plan is a bit restrictive on word count for power users, so most serious users end up on Teams.
+There's a 7-day free trial with no credit card required — which I genuinely appreciate because nothing's worse than getting charged while you're still figuring out if a tool works for you.
+The Individual plan gets a bit restrictive on word count for power users, so most serious folks end up upgrading to Teams.

 Pros